List of Ways You Can Help and Encourage a Friend or Family Member Going Through Cancer Treatments.

 Give the Gift of Laughter

-When you are going through treatments, even the most mundane, everyday tasks can seem arduous.
-Here are some ways you can lighten the load for your friend and their family.
+Even the most mundane, everyday tasks can seem arduous when you are going through treatments.
+Here are some ways to lighten the load for your friend and her family.

-And you can do many of the tasks listed below without adding extra time or work for yourself.
-If you are making a meal, make double the amount and share half with your friend.
-If you are going to the grocery store or running errands.
-Text your friend and ask if they need you to pick something up for them.
+You can do many of the tasks listed below without adding extra time or work for yourself.
+If you are making a meal, double the amount and share half with your friend.
+Suppose you are going to the grocery store or running errands.
+Text your friend and ask if she needs you to pick something up for her.

 Make Your Friend’s life easier doing one of these gifts of service

-This is one of the best things you can do for someone.
-Meal preparation can be difficult for someone going through cancer treatments.
-Getting proper nutrition is essential, but the person going through treatment usually doesn’t feel like preparing meals.
-And for the spouse or family member who is helping care for the person, it is another added responsibility in an already overloaded schedule.
+The gift of a prepared meal is one of the best things you can do for someone.
+Meal preparation can be exhausting for someone going through cancer treatments.
+Getting proper nutrition is essential, but the person undergoing treatment doesn’t feel like preparing meals.
+And for the spouse or family member helping care for the person, it’s another added responsibility in an already overloaded schedule.

 You could also organize a meal train with friends, church members, neighbors, or co-workers to provide your friend with cancer a week or a month’s worth of meals.
-The Take Them A Meal site is a simple online service you can use for this purpose.
+The Take Them A Meal site is a simple online service designed for this purpose.

 I remember grocery shopping was one of the most challenging things I had to do during treatments.
 I never realized how much energy was required pushing the cart around the store, gathering the items on my list, carrying the bags to the car, and then unloading the car when I got home.
 It was exhausting.
 Thankfully, my husband went with me most of the time.

-Also, grocery stores are filled with people and where there are people, there are germs.
-For a person with a lowered immune system, there are times when they don’t need to be exposed to this risk.
+Also, grocery stores are full of people, and where there are people, there are germs.
+For a person with a lowered immune system, there are times when they don’t need exposure to this risk.

-So, grocery shopping can be a big help for someone going through cancer treatments.
+So, grocery shopping can significantly help someone going through cancer treatments.

 As with grocery shopping, any errands you can run for someone saves them time and energy.

 For those going through cancer who have young children, their responsibilities are even greater.
-They are trying to keep a sense of normality in their family while dealing with their disease and all its side effects.
-Anything you can do to help these parents take care of their kids during this time is much needed and will be greatly appreciated.
+They’re trying to keep a sense of normality in their family while dealing with their disease and all its side effects.
+Anything you can do to help these parents care for their kids during this time is much needed and will be greatly appreciated.